anacarsi/SafeLens_Poisoning_Attacks/README.md

 </p>

 ### Key Deliverables
 1. **Functional ONNX Model**: A basic image classification neural network trained in PyTorch and converted to ONNX format.
+Two neural networks were trained, one on CIFAR-10 and other on Tiny-Imagenet-200 datasets.
 2. **Web Application**: A browser-based user interface that loads and executes the ONNX model using ONNX.js.
 3. **Security Testing**: Controlled security testing on the model to evaluate its robustness against malicious inputs and corrupted models.